Centring-Data-in-African-AI/workshop/speakers.md

 permalink: /speakers/
 ---

-Here are the wonderful speakers
+Stay tuned, we will be populating this page with our wonderful speakers soon.